BITSS/ACRE/02_structure_of_excercise.md

 # Structure of the Reproduction Activity
-1 - Read the paper and identify main causal claims (10%)
+1 - Read the paper and identify main scientific claims (10%)

 2 - Conduct reproduction: (up to 60%)
-  - 2.0 - Declare if assessment will be about all or main outputs.
+  - 2.0 - Declare if assessment will be about [all or main outputs](01_definitions.md#types-of-reproduction).
   - 2.1 - Assessing computational reproducibility of [all | main] output of the paper.
   Review and classify the replication materials: data (raw and analytic) and code (cleaning and analysis).
 Assess current category of computational reproducibility.